instaunit/instaunit/README.md

 Tests are described by a simple YAML-based document format.
 Tests and documentation are managed together.

-Just describe your request, the response you expect, and you're done!
-Instaunit also supports plenty of advanced features if you need them:
+Just describe your request, the response you expect, and that's basically it.
+Instaunit also supports a bunch of advanced features if you need them:

-* Compare entities *semantically* to ignore insignificant differences like whitespace and map key order,
+* **Compare entities semantically** to ignore insignificant differences like whitespace and map key order,
-* Reference the output of previously-run tests from subsequent, dependent tests,
+* Reference the output of previously-run tests to **chain related tests together**,
-* Mock services can produce test output to be consumed by your tests via HTTP,
+* Easily build **mock services** so your tests don't need any external dependencies,
-* Handy functions can generate test input to randomize your tests.
+* Use **convenient, built-in functions** to generate test input and randomize your tests.

 Refer to the full [`test.yml`](https://github.com/instaunit/instaunit/blob/master/example/test.yml) file for a more complete illustration of test cases.